Oak Ridge Investments LLC Sells 776 Shares of Costco Wholesale Co. (NASDAQ:COST)

 In related news, Director Mary Agnes Wilderotter purchased 925 shares of Costco Wholesale stock in a transaction dated Tuesday, December 21st.
 The shares were acquired at an average price of $540.13 per share, with a total value of $499,620.25.
 The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, EVP Russell D. Miller sold 4,000 shares of the stock in a transaction dated Monday, December 13th.
 The stock was sold at an average price of $556.02, for a total transaction of $2,224,080.00.
 The disclosure for this sale can be found here.
 Insiders have sold 11,218 shares of company stock valued at $6,249,652 over the last 90 days.
 Insiders own 0.22% of the company’s stock.

 A number of equities research analysts recently weighed in on the company.
 Robert W. Baird upped their price target on Costco Wholesale from $520.00 to $550.00 and gave the stock an “outperform” rating in a report on Wednesday, November 3rd.
-Loop Capital upped their price target on Costco Wholesale from $555.00 to $585.00 and gave the stock a “buy” rating in a report on Thursday, December 2nd.
-They noted that the move was a valuation call.
-Cowen upped their price target on Costco Wholesale from $440.00 to $520.00 and gave the stock an “outperform” rating in a report on Thursday, October 7th.
-Telsey Advisory Group upped their target price on Costco Wholesale from $600.00 to $610.00 and gave the company an “outperform” rating in a research note on Friday, December 10th.
-Finally, Raymond James upped their target price on Costco Wholesale from $540.00 to $565.00 and gave the company an “outperform” rating in a research note on Friday, December 3rd.
+Zacks Investment Research raised Costco Wholesale from a “hold” rating to a “buy” rating and set a $490.00 target price on the stock in a research note on Monday, September 6th.
+JPMorgan Chase & Co. upped their target price on Costco Wholesale from $535.00 to $560.00 and gave the company an “overweight” rating in a research note on Friday, December 10th.
+Barclays upped their target price on Costco Wholesale from $510.00 to $570.00 and gave the company an “overweight” rating in a research note on Friday, December 10th.
+Finally, BMO Capital Markets upped their target price on Costco Wholesale from $550.00 to $560.00 and gave the company an “outperform” rating in a research note on Friday, December 10th.
 Six equities research analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company.
 According to MarketBeat.com, the company has a consensus rating of “Buy” and a consensus target price of $534.30.

 Costco Wholesale Company Profile